xmos/xcore_iot/examples/freertos/dfu/README.rst

     dfu-util -e -d 4000 -a 1 -D example_freertos_dfu_v2_upgrade.bin

+After updating the upgrade image it may be necessary to unplug the USB device to initiate a host re-enumeration.

 The upgrade image can be read back by running:

 .. code-block:: console